IES-Limited/esp32-idf-example/README.md

 If there are no issues by the end of the flash process, the board will reboot and start up the `your-project-name` application.

 ### Monitor the Device
-ESP32 can be monitor during working by using this command:
+ESP32 can be monitored during working by using this command:
 ```
 idf.py monitor
 ```